vlal12/Tidy-data-project--015/Codebook.md

 The data contains triaxial measurements from accelerometers and gyroscope for training and test, measured for 30 subjects and 6 activities.

 ##Creating the tidy datafile
-run_analysis.R script contains all steps that were involved in creating the tidy data set.
+<code>run_analysis.R</code> script contains all steps that were involved in creating the tidy data set.
 That involves, downloading and reading the files, filtering the data based on certain variables, and then carrying out steps for properly labelling the data and extracting out a tidy data set.

 ###Guide to create the tidy data file
 1. The text files are read through read.table()